sapphirepusa/recipe-page-main/README.md

 ## Welcome! 👋

-Thanks for checking out my second mini project!
+Thanks for checking out my mini project!
 This is a solution to the [Recipe page challenge](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm) on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.